-Returns the context of any active subroutine call (a shell function or a script executed with the . or source builtins.
+Returns the context of any active subroutine call (a shell function or a script executed with the . or source builtins).
 Without expr, caller displays the line number and source filename of the current subroutine call.
 If a non-negative integer is supplied as expr, caller displays the line number, subroutine name, and source file corresponding to that position in the current execution call stack.
 This extra information may be used, for example, to print a stack trace.
 The current frame is frame 0.
 The return value is 0 unless the shell is not executing a subroutine call or expr does not correspond to a valid position in the call stack.

-cd [-L|-P] [dir]
+cd [-L|[-P [-e]]] [dir]

 Change the current directory to dir.
 The variable HOME is the default dir.
 The variable CDPATH defines the search path for the directory containing dir.
 Alternative directory names in CDPATH are separated by a colon (:).
 A null directory name in CDPATH is the same as the current directory, i.e., ".".
 If dir begins with a slash (/), then CDPATH is not used.
 The -P option says to use the physical directory structure instead of following symbolic links (see also the -P option to the set builtin command); the -L option forces symbolic links to be followed.
+If the -e option is supplied with -P, and the current working directory cannot be successfully determined after a successful directory change, cd will return an unsuccessful status.
 An argument of - is equivalent to \$OLDPWD.
 If a non-empty directory name from CDPATH is used, or if - is the first argument, and the directory change is successful, the absolute pathname of the new working directory is written to the standard output.
 The return value is true if the directory was successfully changed; false otherwise.